datascienceucsc/dss-titanic/README.md

 *Note: this is only necessary if you intend to run the code on your local machine.
 You can get started without it.
 Also, a lot of the above software can be installed through Anaconda if you prefer.*

 Download the official installer [here](https://www.anaconda.com/distribution/#download-section).
 Be sure to select the **Python 3.7 version**.
-I will list here the Python libraries you will need to install through Anaconda.
+I will list here as needed the Python libraries you will need to install through Anaconda.

 ### Setting up your environment

 #### First time setup

 *Note: I highly recomend reading the first 2 chapter of the book ProGit, freely available online, to get a working knowledge of git *

-Create a folder to store our work on the project
+Create a folder to store our work on the project.

 ```
 $ mkdir DataScienceSlugs
 $ cd DataScienceSlugs
 ```

-Copy the repository to your local machine, adding it as a remote - Use the name and email you used on GitHUB
+Copy the repository to your local machine, adding it as a remote - Use the name and email you used on GitHub.

 ```
 $ git config --global user.name "Jonh Doe"
 $ git config --global user.email  jonhdoe@example.com
 $ git clone https://github.com/datascienceslugs
 ```

-#### Accessing  project
+#### Accessing the project

 Navigate to the folder containing the project and then run

 ```
 $ git checkout testing
 $ git pull origin
 $ code [file you want to work on]
 ```

-Which will open the appropriate file in VSCode
+Which will open the file in VSCode

 **All** work should be done on the testing branch, or even better, branches created specifically for the issue you want to work on.

 ## Contributing
----

 See [CONTRIBUTING.md](https://github.com/datascienceslugs/dss-titanic/blob/master/CONTRIBUTING.md) for guidelines on modifying the code.